The Holocaust in Libya: Giado concentration camp

-In January 1943, a few days before the Allies liberated the camp, all the prisoners were called to the plaza and brought before armed soldiers, and it was believed that the order to shoot would come at any moment.
-The order wasn't carried out.
+The order to execute the prisoners wasn't carried out.
 After a few days, the camp's officers retreated and some of the prisoners escaped.
 When the British arrived, they found the Jews in an unstable and disorganized state.
 In March of that year, the British military Rabbi Orbach visited, and received permission to send 60 Jews to Palestine.
 The camp survivors were sent at first to Tripoli, where they became a burden on the local community, until October 1943 when most of the survivors moved to Benghazi.
 The community never returned to its previous prosperity, and few managed to return to economic stability.
-Close to 600 out of the 2600 Jewish residents of the Benghazi camp perished.
+Out of the 2600 Jewish residents at Benghaz camp, 526 of them perished.